Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Inverse cascade in non-rotating case

-In order to detect the inverse cascade in the flow, the transfer term due to nonlinear interactions among the Fourier modes, $\hat{\bm u}({\bm k},t)$ and $\hat{\Theta}({\bm k},t)$, has to be analysed.
+In order to detect and judge the cascade mechanisms in the flow, the transfer term due to advective interactions among the Fourier modes, $\hat{\bm u}({\bm k},t)$ and $\hat{\Theta}({\bm k},t)$, has to be analysed.
 In Appendix A, we list the discrete Fourier transformation, derive the equations of motion in the spectral space, and provide the resulting balance equations for the kinetic energy and thermal variance spectra.
-The transfer terms result from the nonlinear terms in the original equations of motion and couple any three Fourier modes with wave vectors ${\bm k}$, ${\bm p}$, and ${\bm q}$ that can form a triad with ${\bm k}={\bm p}+{\bm q}$.
-The resulting nonlinear spectral transfer terms for the turbulent kinetic energy and the thermal variance, $N_u$ and $N_{\Theta}$, are given by (see Appendix A or refs. \cite{Verma2019,Plunian2020})
+The transfer terms result from the advection terms in the original equations of motion and couple any three Fourier modes with wave number vectors ${\bm k}$, ${\bm p}$, and ${\bm q}$ that can form a triad with ${\bm k}={\bm p}+{\bm q}$.
+The resulting spectral transfer terms for the turbulent kinetic energy and the thermal variance, $A_u$ and $A_{\Theta}$, are given by (see Appendix A or refs. \cite{Verma2019,Plunian2020})

 with $\Phi = u, \Theta$ and the rates of mode-to-mode energy transfer